martian-cloud/tharsis-docs/docs/guides/workspaces.md

 > Learn [more](https://www.terraform.io/language/state/workspaces).

 :::tip did you know...
-[Tharsis Terraform Provider](../provider/intro) provides access to a workspace's outputs allowing it to be used in a different deployment.
+Workspaces can share outputs with other workspaces using the [Tharsis Terraform Provider](../provider/intro).
+Control who can read outputs with [workspace output visibility](#workspace-output-visibility).
 :::

 ### What are workspace labels?